|

 of time deciding which data types I wanted to use in order to save memory,

 but I was actually wasting my time.
-Please note that this has changed as of JDK 1.4, so now
+Please note that this has changed as of JDK 1.4,

-it does help to use bytes and shorts to reduce
+it does help to use byte

 the memory footprint.